 One thing that many lamps struggle with actually is close proximity lighting either because the beam is too wide or gets too hot but the HL7 offers incredible control of how wide and bright you want the light to be.

-Of course a headlamp needs to perform well away from camp as well and the HL7 has that covered with an amazing 196 lumens on high beam.
-When on high beam the HL7 can reach a distance of over 100 meters but one of the biggest downfalls of the product is a measly +/- 6 hours of batter life on full power.
+Of course, a headlamp needs to perform well away from camp as well and the HL7 has that covered with an amazing 196 lumens on a high beam.
+When on a high beam the HL7 can reach a distance of over 100 meters but one of the biggest downfalls of the product is a measly +/- 6 hours of battery life on full power.

-Still if you use a headlamp for a wide variety of functions and have different types of light needs it’s hard to beat the HL7 for the price.
-COAST HL7 305 Lumen Focusing LED Headlamp with Twist Focus , Black - 19273.
+Still, if you use a headlamp for a wide variety of functions and have different types of light needs it’s hard to beat the HL7 for the price.

 Product 3: Bonfire Vanguard

-The Bright Medic 270 Lumen Bonfire Vanguard Headlamp - Multi-Purpose Cree LED- 3xAAA Batteries if anything is a very interesting headlamp.
+The Bonfire Vanguard if anything is a very interesting headlamp.
 It is perhaps the best mesh of versatility and technology of arguably any lamp on the market.
-Starting off the Vanguard boasts a 270 lumen brightness consisting of a 230 lumen center piece and 40 lumen side LED.
+Starting off the Vanguard boasts a 270-lumen brightness consisting of a 230-lumen centerpiece and 40-lumen side LED.

-The LED technology is another huge benefit of the Bonfire Vanguard as these type of batteries last much longer than alkaline and the rechargeable chips are rated for up to 100,000 hours.
+The LED technology is another huge benefit of the Bonfire Vanguard as these types of batteries last much longer than alkaline and the rechargeable chips are rated for up to 100,000 hours.

-One might think that with all these features and benefits that the Vanguard would be a $100 headlamp but surprisingly enough the MSRP is only $49.99 with most Bright Medic 270 Lumen Bonfire Vanguard Headlamp - Multi-Purpose Cree LED- 3xAAA Batteries.
+One might think that with all these features and benefits the Vanguard would be a $100 headlamp but surprisingly enough the MSRP is only $49.99.

 Comparisons – A Head to Head Look at the Best Headlamp